We Tried The Thinnest Brow Pencil Ever Made & The Hype Is Real

 Megan Decker, beauty editor

-Shade in Precisely, My Brow Detailer & Precisely, My Brow Wax: 2, Warm Golden Blonde
+Shade in Precisely, My Brow Detailer Pencil & Precisely, My Brow Wax: 2, Warm Golden Blonde

 “This is the teeniest brow pencil I’ve ever used — it’s razor thin — and I don’t think I can ever go back to my Anastasia Beverly Hills pencil (my mainstay prior to finding this) because it feels too chubby!
 As someone who prefers the lightest touch when it comes to my brows, I love that this skinny tip creates micro-fine strokes, so I never accidentally overdo it.
 It truly is more of a Detailer, perfect for filling in any sparse or light areas.
 Some of my brow hairs are boarding on translucent but this keeps my brows looking completely natural.